-THE RICH are getting richer and moving out of reach of the rest of the football world.
-They’re not only teams, they are sporting conglomerates, wealthy beyond the imagination of the bulk of clubs across Europe, indeed the world.
-Very soon, we shall have a European Super League, a competition that may well be “closed” and the jealously-guarded territory of institutions like Real Madrid, Paris … Continue reading Regional football leagues in Europe – a solution to polarisation?
+THE RICH are trying to move out of reach of the rest of the football world.
+We are not talking about teams, we are referring to sporting conglomerates, wealthy beyond the imagination of the bulk of clubs across Europe, indeed … Continue reading Regional football leagues in Europe – a solution to SuperLeagueitis?

 CHELSEA and Manchester City will meet in Istanbul on May 29 in the UEFA Champions League final, an appetising fixture in many ways, but to those who like to see two clubs from different countries coming face-to-face, perhaps a little … Continue reading Chelsea v Manchester City: An anti-climax, but only for those that remember

 THE cowardly dead-of-night announcement about the European Super League, buried on a Sunday evening when people were heading for their beds, confirmed a number of things and demonstrated how fans have been hoodwinked for so long.
 The clubs they claim … Continue reading European Super League: Football needs a shake-up, but not like this

 MANCHESTER UNITED and Arsenal made it through to the semi-finals of the UEFA Europa League, very comfortably.
 This came just after Manchester City and Chelsea reached the last four of the UEFA Champions League.
 There is a reasonable chance that … Continue reading Premier clubs like Manchester United and Arsenal should always be Europa favourites